 In March 2020, WorkInTexas.com was updated with additional functionality to replace the WCCT system interface, offering Boards a statewide integrated solution for tracking services for customers who visit Workforce Solutions Offices.

-The COVID-19 pandemic has had a tremendous impact on the workforce system, causing Boards to move from a primarily in-person service delivery model to one that offers both in-person and virtual services. in order to properly identify and distinguish the mode of interaction with Workforce Solutions customers, TWC updated the Greeter Visit Reasons by adding two visit reasons that distinguish the mode of interaction as either In-Person Services or Virtual Services.
+The COVID-19 pandemic has had a tremendous impact on the workforce system, causing Boards to move from a primarily in-person service delivery model to one that offers both in-person and virtual services.
+In November 2020, in order to properly identify and distinguish the mode of interaction with Workforce Solutions customers, TWC updated the Greeter Visit Reasons by adding two visit reasons that distinguish the mode of interaction as either In-Person Services or Virtual Services.
 Additionally, TWC added a Business Services visit reason to track interactions with employer customers and an Assessment/Testing visit reason to track customers who are receiving an assessment.

 The Greeter interface: